MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app-home-page.md

 In this example, you can see that 3D printing and Fused Filament are the trending keywords, and you can define a sales strategy related to these keywords.
 The bubbles show the top 20 tracked keywords that are trending and the number of times that these keywords were mentioned in the calls.
 The dark-shade bubbles are the trending keywords.

 You can define what keywords you want to track during the sales call.
-To learn more, see configure conversation content. <link to configure conversation content >.
+To learn more, see [Configure keywords and competitors to track](configure-keywords-competitors.md).

 ### Customer sentiment